Quickstart: Using Text Analytics for health client library and REST API

 You can use Language Studio to try Language service features without needing to write code.

-Reference documentation | Additional samples | Package (NuGet) | Library source code
+Reference documentation | More samples | Package (NuGet) | Library source code

 Use this quickstart to create a Text Analytics for health application with the client library for .NET.
-In the following example, you will create a C# application that can identify medical entities, relations, and assertions that appear in text.
+In the following example, you create a C# application that can identify medical entities, relations, and assertions that appear in text.

 Prerequisites